Ali-Elganzory/Online-Library/README.md

 ## Running

-There are two ways.
+There are three ways.

+1. [Recommended] Open the deployed version at `http://library.alielganzory.me`.

-1. Run the `launch.sh` script.
+2. Run the `launch.sh` script.

 ```bash
 . launch.sh